Photo by Kamal Moon

 If anything, states passing anti-BDS laws show that they are afraid BDS will work, therefore compromising and delegitimizing US imperialist interests in the Middle East.

-Representative Clancy is up for reelection in November and is preparing legislation to get AB553 repealed.
+Representative Clancy is up for reelection this year and is preparing legislation to get AB553 repealed.
 “It’s a really simple piece of legislation that strikes at the 2017 language,” he describes.
 “This carve-out for Israel is chilling in terms of free speech and inconsistent with the rest of our laws.”

 At the Milwaukee County Board of Supervisors’ meeting in March where Milwaukee County calling for an immediate ceasefire in Gaza, pro-Palestine activists and community members showed out in massive numbers, filling both the meeting room and its overflow room.
 Whenever legislation receives a hearing to repeal AB553, it will once again need the Milwaukee community’s full support.